briemadu/scorekeeping/README.md

 3. Follow the instructions on ```main_task```.

-**Warning**: This version of the code was used for the revised version submitted on March 30, after fixing a problem with the extraction of the dialogue representations.
+This version of the code was used for the final version submitted on March 30, after fixing a problem with the extraction of the dialogue representations.